mondra73/biblioteca-frontend/README.md

 - JWT tokens are decoded client-side to manage user sessions
 - Route guards prevent access to protected views
 - API layer is centralized for easier maintenance and scalability

+## Backend

+This frontend consumes a Node.js + Express REST API.
+The backend repository is available separately.